- Food and Cooking»

 - Cheese-Bacon Biscuits: add precooked and crumbled bacon along with cheddar cheese.
 These biscuits are incredibly good!

 - Cinnamon Biscuits: roll out dough into a thinner rectangle and butter top.
 Sprinkle on brown sugar, cinnamon, and a dash of cloves.
-Roll dough into a long log, then cut rounds.
-When cool, ice with butter icing or with glaze.
+Roll dough into a long log, then cut out rounds.
+When cool, ice with butter icing or with glaze (as is seen in markets).

 - Dumplings: use biscuit recipe but substitute butter or margarine for the shortening.
 This substitution is important to achieve tender dumplings every time.
 Add to gently simmering soups or stews, dropping in by teaspoons or tablespoons.
 Make a moister dough for dumplings.